rhine3/audiomoth-guide/guide.md

 ### Purchasing AudioMoths

-* While GroupGets purchases are helpful for folks looking to buy on the scale of a few dozen AudioMoths, these group purchases have caps on how many recorders can be purchased at once.
-Additionally, we have found it is significantly less expensive to purchase recorders in bulk (30-40 USD instead of 50 USD on GroupGets).
+* While GroupGets purchases are helpful for folks looking to buy on the scale of a few dozen AudioMoths, we have found it significantly less expensive to purchase recorders in bulk (e.g., for several hundred recorders, 30-40 USD per recorder instead of 50 USD on GroupGets).

 * Our lab has had excellent experiences with [RushPCB](https://rushpcb.com/).
-We purchased the devices put together (i.e., components connected to boards, battery pack soldiered to board), but without the firmware pre-flashed.
-We found it easy to flash the firmware itself.
+We purchased the devices pre-assembled (i.e., components connected to boards, battery pack soldiered to board), but without the firmware flashed.
+We found it easy to flash the firmware in our lab.

 * Parts of the original AudioMoth design are constantly going out of stock due to high demand.
 We enlisted in the help of our school's electronics shop to find new parts that were interchangeable with the out-of-stock parts.